apache/zeppelin/docs/interpreter/jdbc.md

 <img src="../assets/themes/zeppelin/img/docs-img/click_create_button.png" width="600px"/>

-Fill `Interpreter name` field with whatever you want to use as the interpreter alias(e.g. mysql, mysql2, hive, redshift, and etc..).
-Please note that this interpreter name will be used as `%interpreter_name` to call this interpreter in the paragraph.
+Fill `Interpreter name` field with whatever you want to use as the alias(e.g. mysql, mysql2, hive, redshift, and etc..).
+Please note that this alias will be used as `%interpreter_name` to call the interpreter in the paragraph.
 Then select `jdbc` as an `Interpreter group`.

 <img src="../assets/themes/zeppelin/img/docs-img/select_name_and_group.png" width="200px"/>